 The Product

-The Sunday Basket is a product that you can purchase from Organize365, but you don’t have to.
+The Sunday Basket is a product that you can purchase from Organize 365 and Amazon, but you don’t have to.
 If you decide to make your own basket, you may want to read The Paper Solution to ensure that you fully understand how to implement it first.
 If you’re like me and decide to purchase the complete Sunday Basket system, here is what to expect.

 A Quality Storage Box